 Here you can find the main differences and benefits offered by some of the most popular cash back programs in the US.

-This program is used by Chase cash back cards like Chase Freedom®.
+This program is used by Chase cash back cards like Chase Freedom® and Chase rewards cards like Chase Sapphire Preferred® Card.
 The cash back you earn is actually earned as Chase Ultimate Rewards® points, which you can then redeem for cash back at a rate of 1 point per 1 cent (100 points per $1).

 You can choose to redeem your cash back for statement credit or for a direct deposit (minimum of 2,000 points needed to redeem).
 A nice perk is that you can combine the rewards you’ve earned on several Chase credit cards that earn Chase Ultimate Rewards® points.